Dealing with Dependencies Inside Design Systems

 Build Small to Large, But Design Across Levels Too

 If so commonly included, we should make icon first.
-For similarly reasons, buttons is among the first few components we will make.
+For similar reasons, buttons is among the first few components we will make.
 For the next layer of components, that order isn’t so clear.
 As we consider each, we decompose it into parts and gauge if some parts need to be delivered primitively first.

 At Morningstar, the team delivers dependent components in sequence.
 For example, the team first delivered Header across many sized levels.
 Next, the team released a Module Container for layouts with many content types.
 Finally, the team extended those features with an Accordion.